Eventretta/limerestored/README.md

 # limerestored
-lime with new platforms such as TIZEN,WEBOS AND FIREFOX
+lime with new platforms such as TIZEN,WEBOS ,FIREFOX and Blackberry